 Related: Meet Winnie the Pooh at Disney World

 Final Thoughts on the Imagination Pavilion

-The pavilion is very close to the Pixar Film Festival.
-There you can kill another 20 minutes or so watching cartoons in an air-conditioned theater.
+After that, it’s only a few steps to the film festival.
+There you can kill another 30 minutes or so watching cartoons in an air-conditioned theater and meeting Mickey Mouse.

 - Disney’s Beach Club Resort Review

 - Disney’s Boardwalk Inn Resort Review